ArturWyszomirski/Plugin.Maui.Chat/README.md

 #### Voice messaging

+> [!NOTE]
+> To use voice messaging setting relevant permissions to record audio is necessary.

 `Chat` provides built-in functionality for voice messaging based on `Plugin.Maui.Audio`.
 Audio Recorder is equipped in silence detection, so recording should stop automatically when user stops speaking.

 > [!WARNING]